Day 1 — Banned Books in The Stacks with Katrina Stokes and Thursday Williams

 To contribute to The Stacks, join The Stacks Pack, and get exclusive perks, check out our Patreon page.
 If you prefer to support the show with a one time contribution go to paypal.me/thestackspod.

 The Stacks participates in affiliate programs.
-We receive a small commission when products are purchased through links on this website, and this comes at no cost to you.
-This in no way effects opinions on books and products reviewed here.
-For more information click here.
+We receive a small commission when products are purchased through links on this website.